 In your good-sized yard, grass and weeds grow and trees have leaves, and you mow and rake and bag everything up to have it all taken away.
 Wherever that material goes, it will decompose, and in that process it will release heat energy.
 A LOT of heat energy!
 Farm studies have shown that each acre of land can produce around 95 to 125 pounds of organic matter (glucose) each summer day, and other studies have shown that an acre of grasslands and trees can produce around 17,000 pounds in an entire year.
 We know that each pound of [dry] organic matter contains and releases around 9,000 Btus of energy when it decomposes.

-You can see that, if you leave that grass and those leaves on the one-acre yard, and they do not blow away, they necessarily give off around 150 million Btus of heat energy during the months of decomposition.
+You can see that, if you leave that grass and those leaves on the one-acre yard, and they do not blow away, they necessarily give off more than 150 million Btus of heat energy during the months of decomposition.
 You have never noticed it because it is so slow and so spread out.

 I have discovered a way to collect and use that heat to entirely heat your home.
 NO heating bills!
 NO fossil fuels used!
 Absolutely "carbon-neutral".
 It is a high-tech version of doing the Composting that farmers have done for centuries!